pledge4future/co2calculator/docs/documentation_co2calculator.md

 ## 3 Mobility

 CO<sub>2</sub>e emissions from the mobility sector are calculated using emission factors from [(mobitoool 2023)](https://www.mobitool.ch/de/tools/mobitool-faktoren-v2-1-25.html).
 The emissions include scope 3 emissions of the GHG protocol (for details, see [Compliance with the GHG Protocols](#heading-target)).
+For public transport, the emission factors assume certain occupancies.
+For private transport, an occupancy of one person is assumed.
+Further details can be found in [(Sacchi & Bauer 2023)](https://doi.org/10.5281/zenodo.5156043).

-Mobility emissions depend on the mode of transport, such as car or bicycle, and the distance travelled.
+Mobility emissions depend on the mode of transport, such as car or bicycle, and the distance travelled in kilometers (km).
 This distance may either be directly provided, or it may be computed from given start and stop locations using [distances.py](https://github.com/pledge4future/co2calculator/blob/dev/co2calculator/distances.py).
 In the latter case, the coordinates of the locations are retrieved using geocoding before the travel distance between the locations is computed (for details, see [Geocoding](#heading-target)).

 (heading-target)=
 ### Geocoding